alterway/drupalter/README.md

 # drupalter

-Alter Way drupal distribution
+Alter Way drupal distribution,
-This is a distribution for internal use of Alter Way drupal team We always use this distribution for create new project
+This is a distribution for internal use of Alter Way drupal team.
+We always use this distribution for create new project.

 ## Drupal installation